jerturowetz/walshowetz-birthday-day-calendar/README.md

 ## The Amazing Discovery That Started It All

-Picture this: You're sitting around the dinner table and someone mentions, "Hey, didn't Jeremy's birthday fall on the same day of the week as Kate's this year?"
-And then you realize... wait...
-Waldo's birthday ALSO fell on the same weekday!
-And Gus too?!
+Picture this: Jeremy and Kate are heading out to an appointment, just casual conversation in the car, when Kate drops this completely random fun fact: "Oh hey, did you notice that all of our birthdays fell on the same day of the week this year?"

 🤯 **Mind = Blown**

-That "what are the odds?" moment sparked this entire visualization.
-Because once you notice that pattern, you can't stop wondering: **How often do our family birthdays align on the same day of the week?
-Is this just a coincidence, or is there some beautiful mathematical pattern hiding in our family calendar?**
+That casual observation stopped Jeremy in his tracks.
+Wait...
+ALL of them?
+Jeremy, Kate, Waldo, AND Gus?
+What are the actual odds of that happening?
+Is this just a wild coincidence, or is there some beautiful mathematical pattern hiding in our family calendar?

 **Spoiler alert**: There IS a pattern, and it's absolutely mesmerizing to watch unfold over decades!